Martinlenga/ICS3203-CAT2-Assembly-Mwapahe-Martin-Lenga-150160/README.md

 This program is designed to prompt the user to input a number and classify it as either "POSITIVE", "NEGATIVE", or "ZERO" based on the entered value.
 The program makes use of assembly language concepts such as conditional and unconditional jumps to handle the different cases effectively.

 ### Program Breakdown
-- **Input Prompt**: The program prompts the user to enter a number.
+- **Input Prompt** - The program prompts the user to enter a number.

-- **Branching Logic**: The program uses conditional jumps to check if the number is positive, negative or zero.
+- **Branching Logic** - The program uses conditional jumps to check if the number is positive, negative or zero.

-- **Classification**: Based on the comparison results, the program prints an appropriate message:
+- **Classification** - Based on the comparison results, the program prints an appropriate message:

 1. "The number is POSITIVE."

 2. "The number is NEGATIVE."

 3. "The number is ZERO."

-### Prerequisites
-- Assembler: NASM (Netwide Assembler) for compiling assembly code.

-- Linker: LD (GNU linker) for linking object files to create the executable.

 ### Insights and Challenges
 #### Key Concepts: